 Between 10 August 1942 and October 1944, forty-eight (48) men, women, and children related to Themar’s Jewish families were deported to Auschwitz.
 Only one — Otto Baer, b.
 1895 in Themar — survived.

-how to narrative essay
+how to write an argument essay ap lang

 Wannsee and Deportations from occupied Europe to Auschwitz

 The first members of Themar’s Jewish families to be deported to Auschwitz were those living in countries in occupied Europe: France, Holland, and Italy.
 In France, deportations from Drancy in France began in June 1942; on 10 August 1942, cousins Albert and Josef Katz, both born in Themar, were on a transport of 1006 Jews sent from Drancy to Auschwitz on 10 August 1942.
 Eight (8) men, women, and children, were deported directly from those countries. once the decision was made at the Wannsee Conference in January 1942 to deport the Jews of Western Europe to ‘the East’.

 The transports from the Netherlands began in July 1942; Käthe Wurms, née Nussbaum, a cousin of Clara Müller, née Nussbaum, and her four-year-old daughter, Aaltje, were deported from the transit camp of Westerbork on February 1943.
 They were undoubtedly murdered immediately upon arrival two days later in Auschwitz.